The Swedish Massage

 Rhythmic tapping are strokes that use the fists of the cupped hands.
 This helps to loosen and relax the muscles being manipulated and also helps to energize them.
 The sides of the hands are also used.

 These strokes create heat to bring about relaxation of the muscles.
-The palms of the hands are rubbed together vigorously and placed on the skin, or they are rubbed directly onto the skin of the patient.
+The palms of the hands are rubbed together vigorously and placed on the skin, or they are rubbed directly onto the skin of the client.
 This technique can be used as a warm-up for preparing the relevant muscles of the body for deeper massage.

 - Vibration or Shaking

 Strokes loosen up the muscles through a back and forth action of the fingertips or the heel of the hand over the skin.
 The muscles of the body are literally shaken up to cause them to loosen and relax.
-The sides of the hand, and any part of the hand such as the tips or heel, can be used by the masseuse to shake up the muscles of the patient.
+The sides of the hand, and any part of the hand such as the tips or heel, can be used by the masseuse to shake up the muscles of the client.

 Manual Lymphatic Drainage (MLD) is a gentle and effective way to address post mastectomy concerns when lymph nodes have been removed or radiated.MLD is a crucial component in the reduction and maintenance of lymphedema, manually re-routing lymph to new drainage areas that have not been damaged.
 MLD effectively de-congests the tissue by removing excess fluid, metabolic wastes, foreign substances, and large protein molecules all of which contribute to poor tissue health, lead to more swelling (protein attracts water) and are risk factors for serious infection.
 It encourages the natural circulation of lymph through the lymphatic system MLD is used daily during the intensive phase of lymphedema therapy as a reduction tool followed by the application of compression bandaging.

 This combination is known as Combined Decongestive Therapy.